AlttiRi/vue-gh-pages-deploy-config/README.md

 It requires to add `ACCESS_TOKEN` _((Profile) Settings -> Developer settings -> [Personal access tokens](https://github.com/settings/tokens))_ as a secret in the _repository_ settings.
 Only `public_repo` permission for the token is required.

 How it works (in general):
-- Trigger on commit to `master` branch
+- Fires on a commit to `master` branch
-- Install the dependencies with `npm ci` and build the project with `npm run build`
+- Installs the dependencies with `npm ci` and build the project with `npm run build`
-- Copy `index.html` and `dist/` folder to the temporal `.gh-pages` (default) folder
+- Copies `index.html` and `dist/` folder to the temporal `.gh-pages` (default) folder
-- Init the Git in this folder
+- Inits the Git in this folder
-- Pull commit history (if exists) for the branch that is used as a source for Github Pages – `gh-pages` (default)
+- Pulls commit history (if exists) for the branch that is used as a source for Github Pages – `gh-pages` (default)
-- Check is it the last commit and are there changes, and if it's true, commit the changes with `Deploy` (default) message and push it to `gh-pages` (default) branch.
+- Checks is it the last commit and are there changes, and if it's true, commit the changes with `Deploy` (default) message and push it to `gh-pages` (default) branch.

 ---